rikyoz/bit7z/README.md

 ## :coffee: Donate

-If you have found this project useful, please consider supporting it with a small donation or buying me a coffee/beer, so that I can keep improving it!
+If you have found this project helpful, please consider supporting it with a small donation or buying me a coffee/beer so that I can keep improving it!
 Thank you! :)

 <div align="center">